NewtonLiuNVIDIA/ngc-examples/ncsp/README.md

 default_instance_type   = "type1.small"   # 1gpu, 4gpu and 8gpu instances
 default_choices         = ['type1.small', 'type1.med', 'type1.large']
 ```

+There may be a few more of these, depending upon which CSP is being used.
+But all the necessary defaults that you must set up are located at the top of the file, and begin with **my_**

 While you can enter these on the command line, and they are persistent until the VM is deleted, you will find it easiest to set these up properly.